phani1995/phani1995.github.io/_posts/2018-09-30-linear_regression_using_tensorflow_estimator.md

 ## Creating Dependent and Independent variables

-The X Column from the dataset is extracted into an X variable of type numpy, similarly the y variable\
+The X Column from the dataset is extracted into an X variable of type numpy, similarly the y variable<br/>
-X is an independent variable \
+X is an independent variable <br/>
 Y is dependent variable Inference

 ```python